mniebling/light-fakery/README.md

 `npm test` — Run unit tests on the compiled output.

 `npm run release` — Kick off an NPM release.
 You'll be prompted for the release details and the command will run a build before releasing.
+This will also attempt to perform a [GitHub release](https://github.com/release-it/release-it/blob/master/docs/github-releases.md#manual), so you will need to have appropriate permissions there to update the details.